 - Sometimes giving students resources and a blank sheet of notebook paper can be too overwhelming for them.
-You have students who simply copy everything from the text or you have others who have no idea where to start.
+Some students will copy word for word.
+Others might feel overwhelmed.
 We need to guide them to read and pull out facts & relevant information to use later in their writing.

 - For this lesson we have provided four templates for note-taking that you might choose to use for your students.

-- Some are fairly open and some are more guided in nature, so you might need to provide different organizers to students depending on their needs.
+- You might need to provide different organizers to students depending on their needs.

-- After initial teaching, you may find that you need to pull small groups for extra practice and even conference with students one-on-one once you take a look at the notes they are taking.
+- After initial teaching, you may find that you need to pull small groups for extra practice.
+Others might benefit from a conference as you take a look at the notes they are taking.

 Lesson 7: Word Choice in Research Writing

-- To help students think about making their writing more interesting, have them begin to brainstorm words about their research topic that could add some voice to their writing.
+- To help students think about making their writing more interesting, have them brainstorm words about their animal.

-- Together brainstorm words that would be appropriate for animals (what they look like, their movement, their habitats, their life cycles, their diets, etc) and create a class anchor chart on the page provided.
-You might even think about using the real life picture of the wolf provided to get the students to begin thinking of more interesting words for animals (fierce, mighty, strong, etc).
+- Together brainstorm words that would be appropriate for animals.
+They might add words about what they look like, their movement, their habitats, their life cycles, their diets, etc. You can create a class anchor chart on the page provided.
+You might even think about using the real life picture of the wolf in the download.
+This can get the students to begin thinking of more interesting words for animals (fierce, mighty, strong, etc).

-- Then pass out the individual brainstorm pages and have students use the anchor chart as a guide to begin their own word choice pages about their animal.
+- Then, pass out the individual brainstorm pages.
+Students can use the anchor chart as a guide to begin their own word choice pages about their animal.
 This might be a good partner activity as well.

 - One idea to help your students narrow down all of the information they have learned about their animals is to give them a specific number of animals facts that they can focus on.